 - Page Count: 240 pages

-Author InformationJacalyn Duffin is a haematologist and historian who is Professor in the Hannah Chair of the History of Medicine at Queen's University.
+Author InformationJacalyn Duffin is a physician, a historian, and Hannah Professor Emerita at Queen’s University.

 Table of contents